-Short term trend in range has been assessed by using the 2019 distribution data and the 2013 method for calculating range and comparing that with range surface area in 2013.
+Trend in range has been assessed by using the 2019 distribution data and the 2013 method for calculating range and comparing the result with range surface area in 2013.
 For further information see the 2019 Article 17 UK Approach document and country assessments.